amirhajibabaei/AutoForce/theforce/calculator/README.md

 covdiff:         usefull only in special cases
 meta:            meta energy calculator for metadynamics
 logfile:         file name for logging
+pckl:            folder-name for pickling the ML model
-tape:            for checkpointing the ML model
+tape:            for saving all of the model updates
 ```
 #### covariance
 This parameter can be used for passing a kernel